 Work Trade Required

-- Arrive at camp between noon and 1pm on the Thursday to set-up camp.
+- Arrive at camp by 20’clock on the Thursday to set-up camp.

 - During Camp, you’ll work a regular 3-hour work trade shift.

 - On the last Friday of camp we ask you to help with the final cleanup and pack up.
 This is a pretty full day of work, with the hopes of being done by 3pm.

 - If for any reason you can not commit to working with us for the full 8 days, please ask for specific exceptions from the scholarship committee and make appropriate arrangements with our Work Trade Coordinator.

 Tuition: Tuition depends on how many times you have received this scholarship before.
 You may receive this scholarship 3 times.

 1st Time Recipient :: $150 tuition for camp + $100 deposit.